 More than 700 years after the dissolution of the Knights Templar (1119-1312).
-The famous medieval “warrior-monks” still exert a powerful fascination on the popular imagination.
+The famous medieval “warrior-monks” still exerts a powerful fascination on the popular imagination.
 It is associated with occult practices, Freemasonry, or the various ‘Da Vinci codes.
 The Templars have long since entered the realm of legend.
-However, who were the members of the Catholic Church’s first religious, military order?
+However, who were the members of the Catholic Church’s first religious military order?
 And what are the historical facts that underpin the Templar myth?

 The “poor soldiers of Christ and the Temple of Solomon” were also known as “The Knights Templar” or “Order of the Temple.”
 Although numerous religious and military orders existed in the medieval West, none significantly impacted the popular imagination as the Knights Templar.
 Over time, the facts have been mixed with numerous legends, with the Templars coming to be associated with the Knights of the Round Table.
 And also the seekers of the Holy Grail or Freemasonry.

 This romanticized image of the warrior monks, thanks to the many novels and Hollywood films inspired by Templar history, was also facilitated by the destruction of the Order’s archives in 1571 when the Ottomans occupied Cyprus.
 However, based on existing evidence, both written and archaeological, historians have managed to reconstruct much of the real story of the Templars, which is almost as fascinating as the popular myth.

 In 1119 a group of 9 knights was formed in Jerusalem to protect Christian pilgrims outside the city.
 These Templars were men dedicated to celibacy, poverty, and military work where knightly favors were strictly forbidden.